Dr Miriam Noonan

 Lecturer in Occupational Therapy

 I teach on a variety of modules for both the undergraduate and postgraduate occupational therapy programmes.
 In addition to teaching I supervise undergraduate and postgraduate research students.
-I have worked in a variety of settings in the health service executive (HSE) in Ireland since qualifying as an occupational therapist in 2007.
-These include primary care, vocational rehabilitation, acute, and community mental health services, including learning disabilities.
+I have worked in a variety of settings in the Health Service Executive (HSE) in Ireland since qualifying as an occupational therapist in 2007.
+These include primary care, vocational rehabilitation, as well as acute, and community mental health services, including learning disabilities.
 I have predominantly worked with adults.
 I have a keen interest in research, in particular the occupational impact of engaging in a caregiving (family/friend carers) role and the influence caregivers have on patient health and well-being.

 PhD Medical Studies (University of Exeter, 2020)

 Certificate Management of Chronic Illness (National University of Ireland, Galway, 2016)

 BSc in Occupational Therapy (University College Cork, Ireland, 2007)

 Member of the Royal College of Occupational Therapists